Zabanaa/nuddles/README.md

 ```

 Nuddles also exposes two other classes: `Venue` and `List`.
 Use them to retrieve info
 about a specific venue or list.

-Each respectively accept a `venueId` and a `listId` along
-with the client instance to inherit from as arguments.
+Each respectively accept a `venueId` and a `listId` along with the client instance to inherit from as arguments.
-only arguments.

 ###Venue